Reinstate From Fraud

 When you lose your privilege to drive in Alaska for fraudulent use, the state revokes your license or privilege to drive.
 Your driving record will show that the state has taken action against your license.
 When you comply with the steps needed to get your license back, you are reinstating your driver’s license or privilege to drive.

-To get your license back following the loss of your driving privileges, you need to apply for a new license at a Division of Motor Vehicles office and meet the following requirements.
+To get your license back following the loss of your driving privileges, you need to apply for a new license at your local DMV office by completing the following steps:

-1. Pass the written and vision tests.
-You may need a road test as well.
+- You may also need a road test

-If you have any other questions you can call, write or visit a Division of Motor Vehicles office.
+If you have questions you can call, write or visit your local DMV office.

 State of Alaska

 ATTN: FRAUDULENT USE